Grossology (TV series): Season 2 (2008–09)

 Although Season 2 never aired on Discovery Kids or its successor, Hub Network, in the United States, this season aired years later on Qubo.
 Most episodes can be found on YouTube.
-The last 2 episodes didn't air until 2017.
-"Pucker Up" and "Let Them Eat Fruitcake" both haven't aired in Canada yet, but they have aired in Australia.
+The last 2 episodes did not air until 2017.
+"Pucker Up" and "Let Them Eat Fruitcake" both have not aired in Canada yet, but they have aired in Australia.

 Telecast and home media

-Premiering on the YTV network in Canada on September 29, 2006 with the final episode ended on October 24, 2009. the show was also aired on Discovery Kids/The Hub (now Discovery Family) in the U.S. on January 13, 2007 with repeats until June 2011.
-It also aired on Jetix on June 2, 2007, and Pop Max from September 15, 2008, in the United Kingdom, and on ABC in Australia in December 2007.
+The series premiered on the YTV network in Canada on September 29, 2006, with the final episode airing on October 24, 2009.
+The show was also aired on Discovery Kids / The Hub in the U.S. from January 13, 2007, until June 27, 2011.
+It also aired on Jetix on June 2, 2007, and Kix (later Pop Max) from September 15, 2008, in the United Kingdom, and on ABC in Australia in December 2007.
 The show aired with repeats on Qubo from 2016 through 2020.
-The show was formerly aired on Nickelodeon Canada, and now with repeats air on Disney XD Canada.
-The show is now streaming on the premium Amazon Prime and Pluto TV.
+The show was formerly aired on Nickelodeon Canada, and later with repeats aired on Disney XD Canada.
+The show is now streaming on the premium Amazon Prime Video and Pluto TV.

 The first official DVD release for this series was issued in Australia in July 2008.
 Two volumes are available so far: